Arty3/journal/README.md

 ---
 title: My entry
 description: One or two sentences shown in the entry list.
+# Optional, tags are not needed, but nice to have.
-tags: # optional
+tags:
   - experiments
+  - C++
-draft: true # optional — hides the entry from the built site
+# If true, hides the draft from public view.
+draft: true
 ---
 ```